rust-lang/book/src/ch19-01-unsafe-rust.md

 All the code we’ve discussed so far has had Rust’s memory safety guarantees enforced at compile time.
-However, Rust has a second language hidden inside it that doesn’t enforce these memory safety guarantees: it’s called *unsafe Rust* and works just like regular Rust, but gives us extra superpowers.
+However, Rust has a second language hidden inside it that doesn’t enforce these memory safety guarantees: it’s called *unsafe Rust* and works just like regular Rust, but gives us extra abilities.

 Unsafe Rust exists because, by nature, static analysis is conservative.
 When the compiler tries to determine whether or not code upholds the guarantees,